railsagainstignorance/this-sentence-contains/README.md

 # "This sentence contains three As, two Bs, one C, one hundred and four Ds, ....., and two Zs."

 The challenge is to find/construct a valid, self-referential sentence of the above form.

-You can trim down the search space a bit by applying a bit of up front effort, e.g. there is probably only one z, but the search space is stil pretty large, and brute force is boring, so... see the code in `this_sentence_contains.rb` for a more interesting approach.
+You can trim down the search space a bit by applying a bit of up front effort, e.g. there is probably only one z, but the search space is still pretty large, and brute force is boring, so... see the code in `this_sentence_contains.rb` for a more interesting approach.

 Originally noticed in Hofstader's book, Metamagical Themas, many years ago, I've found this is a fun little puzzle which is both a programming exercise and an exploration of some mildly counter-intuitive maths.